 These recommendations are based on my own personal experience as well as my

 husband's shared experience.
 He has tried a greater variety of items

 and I had the benefit of his expertise when making my own motorcycle apparel

 #1: Helmet - From birth as a motorcyclist, we all know a great helmet is imperative for protection, as well as the law in many places.
 There are a lot of considerations and options when selecting a helmet.
 To start with, you may prefer an open face helmet to a full face helmet.
 Plus, size matters!
-I highly recommend visiting a local cycle shop and trying on several helmets.
+I highly recommend visiting a local cycle shop and trying on several helmets, even if you plan to seek out the best deal online.
 In doing so, I found I could not tolerate a full face helmet myself.
 I personally chose the Shoei J-Cruise Helmet.
 It is lightweight to wear and I love the retractable inner sun visor (goodbye sunglasses).
 The top ventilation allows air on my scalp which keeps me from sweating.

 KLIM Induction Touring Motorcycle Jacket Men's Medium Hi-Vis - Monument Gray#2: Armor Plated Jacket - Many motorcyclists don't consider how vulnerable their backs, elbows and shoulders are to severe injury if they happen to lay down a bike.
 In fact, those injuries could take you out of the motorcycling world for a long time, if not forever.
 You need your back, shoulder & elbow strength for driving a motorcycle.
 Therefore, we wear and recommend motorcycle jackets with removable armor, which allows you to wash the jacket.